 - Maintains high strength at elevated temperatures

 A286 screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
 A286 torx screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
 As a result, A286 screws provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 screws are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 torx screws are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.
 For the most critical applications, we offer bolts screws per ASTM A453 Grade 660.
 This ensures tensile and rupture properties.

-Because of these properties, A-286 Torx screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660 / A286 these torx screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.

 A286 Torx screws are characterized by a 6-point star-shaped pattern, also called a star drive, spined socket or hexalobular (ISO 10664).
 Where Phillips heads were designed to cause the driver to cam-out (prevent overtightening), Torx screws were designed resist cam-out.
-This feature allows A286 Torx screws to provide increased torque as well as better torque transfer between driver and fasteners.
+This feature allows A286 / Alloy 660 torx screws to provide increased torque as well as better torque transfer between driver and fasteners.
 This feature also helps to reduce wear on driver bits.

 - Resistant to cam out (process by which a screwdriver slips out of the head)